princestahira234-maker/global-weather-temperature-forecasting/README.md

 ---

-## Temperature Distribution Analysis
+# 🌡️ Temperature Distribution

-The distribution of temperature observations was analyzed to understand data coverage and variability.
+The temperature distribution was analyzed to understand the range and variability represented in the dataset.

-### Insights
+### Key Observations

-* The dataset contains a broad range of temperature values.
+* The dataset contains a broad range of temperature observations.
-* The model was trained on diverse climatic conditions.
+* Multiple geographic locations contribute to diverse climatic conditions.
-* This diversity supports stronger generalization across locations.
+* The distribution provides useful context for interpreting model predictions.

 ### Temperature Distribution Visualization